Kostya Trachenko

 a Research Fellowship in Darwin College, Cambridge, and an EPSRC Advanced Research Fellowship.

-My research interests mostly lie in theoretical and computational condensed matter physics,
+My research interests mostly lie in theoretical and computational condensed matter physics:

 Highlights in news and media: